-Based on data acquired during the Onondaga Lake remedial investigation (RI), as well as investigations from other Honeywell and non-Honeywell sites, this chapter describes external sources and potential sources of mercury and other chemical parameters of interest (CPOIs) to Onondaga Lake.
-Some of the more prevalent CPOIs or classes of CPOIs are listed below:
+Based on data acquired during the Onondaga Lake Remedial Investigation (RI) that accompanies this BERA, as well as investigations from other Honeywell and non-Honeywell sites, this appendix describes external sources and potential sources of mercury and other chemicals of concern (COCs) to Onondaga Lake.
+Some of the more prevalent COCs or classes of COCs are listed below:

 - Mercury and other metals.

 - Benzene, toluene, ethylbenzene, and xylene (BTEX).

 - Chlorinated benzenes.

 - Polycyclic aromatic hydrocarbons (PAHs).

 - Polychlorinated biphenyls (PCBs).

-- Dioxins/furans (PCDD/PCDFs).
+- Polychlorinated dibenzo-p-dioxins and polychlorinated dibenzofurans (PCDD/PCDFs).

-- Calcite.

-The nature and extent of all CPOIs within Onondaga Lake and the fate and transport of numerous CPOIs within the lake system are discussed in Chapters 5 and 6, respectively.
+Additional detail on the nature and extent of all COCs within Onondaga Lake and the fate and transport of numerous COCs within the lake system are discussed in Chapters 5 and 6 of the RI, respectively.

-This chapter provides information on past and present sources and potential sources of mercury and other CPOIs to Onondaga Lake to support the analysis of contaminant fate and transport in this RI, as well as the analysis of remedial alternatives in a feasibility study (FS).
-Available information on sources and potential sources of mercury and other CPOIs to the lake from upland sites, areas of concern, and tributaries have been summarized.
+This appendix provides information on past and present sources and potential sources of mercury and other COCs to Onondaga Lake to support the analysis of contaminant fate and transport, as well as the analysis of remedial alternatives in a feasibility study (FS).
+Available information on sources and potential sources of mercury and other COCs to the lake from upland sites, areas of concern, and tributaries have been summarized.
+Findings from ecological risk assessments are also summarized, when available.

 The various sites and areas of concern consist of Honeywell and non-Honeywell sources and potential sources.
 Several of these sites have been listed as "subsites" of the Onondaga Lake National Priorities List (NPL) site.
-As of December 2002, the subsites include, in addition to the lake itself, Honeywell LCP Bridge Street, Honeywell Semet Residue Ponds, Honeywell Wastebed B/Harbor Brook, Honeywell Willis Avenue, the Town of Salina Landfill, General Motors - former Inland Fisher Guide facility (GM-IFG) and Ley Creek Deferred Media, the GM-Ley Creek Dredgings, and the Maestri 2 sites.
-Chapter 1, Table 1-1 provides a listing and description of the Honeywell upland sites and corresponding consent orders, to date.
-The Honeywell sites are shown in Figure 4-1, except for the Solvay Wastebeds, which are presented in Chapter 1, Figure 1-7.
+As of December 2002, the subsites include, in addition to the lake itself, Honeywell LCP Bridge Street, Honeywell Semet Residue Ponds, Honeywell Wastebed B/Harbor Brook, Honeywell Willis Avenue, the Town of Salina Landfill, General Motors - former Inland Fisher Guide facility (GM - IFG) and Ley Creek Deferred Media, the GM - Ley Creek Dredgings, and the Maestri 2 sites.
+The Honeywell sites are shown in Figure G-1, except for the Solvay Wastebeds, which are presented in BERA Chapter 2, Figure 2-3.

-The Honeywell sources and potential sources and non-Honeywell sources and potential sources in the area between Ninemile Creek and Harbor Brook, discussed in Sections 4.1 through 4.5 of this chapter, are located in the following five areas:
+The Honeywell sources and potential sources and non-Honeywell sources and potential sources in the area between Ninemile Creek and Harbor Brook, discussed in Sections G.1 through G.5 of this appendix, are located in the following five areas:

 - West Flume/Geddes Brook/Ninemile Creek area.

 - Honeywell lakeshore area.

 - Solvay Wastebeds area.

-- Dredge spoils area.

-- Honeywell in-lake waste deposit area.
+- Dredge spoils area. - Honeywell in-lake waste deposit area.